LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 So you can come and raise

-and save me and kiss.
+and save me with a kiss.